Skip to main content

 3. Action Buttons

-Optional buttons that take you somewhere relevant or trigger an action:
+Optional buttons (up to 2 per card) that take you somewhere relevant or trigger an action:

 Action